treweathers/Data_Structures/Midterm Prep/lab_exam/lab_summary.md

 ***

-This revised guide clearly emphasizes the necessity of **private, overloaded recursive helper methods** whenever recursion is required but the initial method signature doesn't include the necessary state parameter (like `index` or a `Link` reference).

-***

 ## 💡 The Layered Programming Assignment Setup Guide

 The key to tackling these labs is to define the **contract** between the **Driver/Main Class** (the application layer) and the **Data Structure Class** (the implementation layer) *before* you write the method logic.